 Food and accommodation remain reasonable, especially when the ships aren’t in port.
 Locals selling jet ski and quad bike rides can be aggressive at times, but it’s much quieter as you head south.

-Not my favourite city in the region, as it’s flooded with tourists.
+Not my favourite city in the region, as it’s flooded with tourists but it is one of the most popular things to do in Mexico.
 That’s not necessarily a bad thing as I do like Playa del Carmen, I just don’t vibe with the town.

 That said, it’s worth visiting to decide for yourself.
 It has beautiful beaches and ruins that overlook the turquoise waters.
 I found the Tulum ruins to be underwhelming, but that’s just me.
 There are also a number of cenotes nearby and opportunities for cave dining.
 As well you’re close to the Coba and Muyil ruins.